BBQuercus/fluffy/README.md

 My proposed workflow is still in development and will be improved as we speak.
 Here a quick rundown of the main features:

-- Only well maintained packages used (numpy, pandas, tensorflow, scikit-image, opencv-python)
+- Only well-maintained packages used (numpy, pandas, tensorflow, scikit-image, opencv-python)
 - Extensive testing to make sure no error gets left unchecked
 - Simple usage
 - Not so bad results almost guaranteed ^^